mantidproject/governance/governance.md

 * Componentization of scientific interfaces
 * Other applications such as imaging or auto-reduction which do not sit within data reduction as such.

-**Membership of the TWG.**

-For base membership information see blah.
+For information applicaable to all WGs see [here](#general-to-all-working-groups).

+**Membership info specific to the TWG.**

-Specific to the TWG, facilities nominate senior technical staff who are involved in local facility roadmaps discussions.
+Nominated members should be senior technical staff who are involved in local core Mantid work and/or local facility Mantid team leads and/or have oversight over local facility Mantid roadmap needs.
-The members of the TWG should have a deep technical knowledge and experience over a wide range of programming, best practices, infrastructure areas and awareness of facility users needs that related to Mantid.
-Members must have the authority to discuss and agree the contributions to the Collaboration roadmap.
+Members must have the authority to discuss and agree the contributions to the collaboration roadmap.

-**Responsibilities of all TWG Members.**
+**Responsibilities specific to all TWG Members.**

-For general WP responsibilities see blah.
-Specific to TWG:

-* Provide and maintain resourcing levels on agreed roadmap items.
+* Provide and maintain resource levels on agreed roadmap items.
-* Communicating changes in priorities at local facilities which may affect the overall technical roadmap.
+* Communicate changes in priorities at local facilities which may affect the overall technical roadmap.
 * Facilitate and attend Developer Workshops.
 * Encouraged to attend User Meetings.